 Lecture videos include embedded knowledge checks worth 1 point each for a total of 60 out of 70 points possible.
-These are due by 10:00 am U.S. Eastern time on Saturday of each Module unless otherwise noted (see Canvas for dates).
+These are due by midnight U.S. Eastern time for each Module unless otherwise noted (see Canvas for dates).

 Assignments